 Number of Vacation Homes/Cottages - 19

 Number of Bed & Breakfast Inns - 3

 Most Popular Visitor Attractions - Kalaupapa National Historical Park, Hālawa Valley, Papohaku Beach & Park and Moloka'i Museum & Cultural Center.

 In 1980, President Jimmy Carter signed Public Law 96-565 establishing Kalaupapa National Historical Park on Moloka'i.

 Today, travelers are permitted to visit the Kalaupapa peninsula where patients, mostly Hawaiian, suffering from Hansen's Disease (leprosy) were sent for over 100 years.
 Today less than a dozen patients elect to live on the peninsula.

 A tour will teach you about the former leper colony.
 You will hear stories of the struggles and suffering of those banished to Moloka'i.

-Time spent here is a good way to get acquainted with the old Hawaiian-style of life which involves family, fishing, and feasting with friends.
+Time spent here is a good way to get acquainted with the old Hawaiian-style of life which involves family, fishing and feasting with friends.

+Don't expect to find vibrant nightlife or an overabundance of actitivies on this island, visitors mostly come to experience the peace and quiet of laid-back Hawaii.
 Tennis is available at various locations around the island.
 Water sports enthusiasts will find a complete slate of activities to choose from including sailing, kayaking, surfing snorkeling, skin diving, and sportfishing.
 Explore Molokai's "outback" on horseback or mountain bike, or with custom tours operated by local guides.

 Moloka'i is a hikers' paradise.
-There are mountain, valley, and shoreline hikes to choose from, with trails leading to spectacular scenic overlooks, historic sites and secluded forest pools.
+There are mountain, valley and shoreline hikes to choose from, with trails leading to spectacular scenic overlooks, historic sites and secluded forest pools.